Jump to Main Content

 Admissions Timeline

-• Residential applicants: The application for Autumn 2023 is now open.
+• Residential applicants: The application for Autumn 2026 opens on Sept.
+1, 2025.
 Admissions timeline and deadline policy.

 • Online applicants: Applications are open now.
 See our MSIM online portal for details.